 In 2018, Alyssa was Assistant Director at the Crested Butte Music Festival for their production of Verdi’s Falstaff.
 As a choreographer, she has collaborated with opera companies in Texas, California, Massachusetts, Colorado, and Arkansas, on productions including Cendrillon, Pirates of Penzance, Rigoletto, Salsipuedes, and Il Postino.
 Alyssa is currently on faculty with the Brookline youth theatre Artbarn.
 As part of the Rafters directing team, she has choreographed productions of Newsies, Shrek, The Addams Family, and Just So, in addition to original productions.

-Alyssa competed this month in the 34th Annual Young Texas Artists Music Competition, and received an Honorable Mention.
-Last year, she performed as Morgana in Opera del West's production of Handel's Alcina in August.
-She soon after made her professional musical theatre debut in Seacoast Repertory Theatre’s production of Jane Eyre the following September, performing as the glamorously antagonistic Blanche Ingram.
-Reviews state: "The performers are collectively an embarrassment of riches" and "Alyssa Weathersby, as Blanche, makes it easy for you to hiss at the character, every bit the mean girl, with a strong soprano voice."
+Alyssa is a dynamic cross-over performer, with both operatic and musical theatre credits.
+In Spring 2019, Alyssa performed in Seacoast Repertory Theatre’s production of Billy Elliot (u/s Mrs. Wilkinson) and served as Dance Captain.
+Previously at SRT, she performed as the glamorously antagonistic Blanche Ingram in Jane Eyre.
+Reviews stated: "The performers are collectively an embarrassment of riches" and "Alyssa Weathersby, as Blanche, makes it easy for you to hiss at the character, every bit the mean girl, with a strong soprano voice."

 Click here for more information about voice lessons.